demisto/content/Packs/CommonScripts/Scripts/FeedRelatedIndicatorsWidget/README.md

 Widget script to view information about the relationship between an indicator, entity and other indicators and connect to indicators, if relevant.

+The script will be used in the **Feed Related Indicators** section in the indicators layouts.
 ## Script Data
 ---